The best hotels in San Blas Islands

 Most lodges are Guna-owned or run in partnership with local families.
 Buying molas directly from women vendors on Nalunega Island or at the Achutupu market puts money directly in community hands.
 Don't bargain aggressively.
 A good mola takes 40-80 hours to make and the asking price of $20-60 is already fair.

-San Blas Islands's best neighborhoods
+San Blas Islands's best hotel regions

 Start in the Central San Blas corridor around Nalunega, Yandup, and Kuanidup if it's your first visit.
 The Eastern San Blas gets more remote and more rewarding, but it's a longer boat ride from Carti Dock.